-According to U.S. Code 23 Section 134, Metropolitan Planning Organizations (MPOs) are required to develop a TIP in cooperation with the state and public transportation providers through a performance-driven, outcome-based approach to planning.
-The TIP should contain projects consistent with the MTP and should reflect the investment priorities established in the current MTP.
-There should be an opportunity for public participation in developing the TIP including consultation, as appropriate, with state and local agencies responsible for land use management, natural resources, environmental protection, conservation, and historic preservation.
+According to U.S. Code 23 Section 134, Metropolitan Planning Organizations (MPOs) are required to develop a Transportation Improvement Program (TIP) in cooperation with the State and public transportation providers through a performance-driven, outcome-based approach to planning.
+The TIP should contain projects consistent with the Metropolitan Transportation Plan (MTP) and should reflect the investment priorities established in the current MTP.
+There should be the opportunity for public participation in developing the TIP including consultation, as appropriate, with State and local agencies responsible for land use management, natural resources, environmental protection, conservation, and historic preservation.

-Furthermore, as a Transportation Management Area (TMA), according to U.S. Code 23 Section 134, all federally funded projects within the Durham-Chapel Hill-Carrboro MPO (excluding projects carried out on the National Highway System) shall be selected for implementation from the approved TIP by the MPO in consultation with the state and any public transportation provider or operator.
-Projects on the National Highway System shall be selected for implementation from the TIP by the state in cooperation with the MPO.
+Furthermore, as a Transportation Management Area (TMA), according to U.S. Code 23 Section 134, all federally funded projects within the Durham-Chapel Hill-Carrboro (DCHC) MPO (excluding projects carried out on the National Highway System) shall be selected for implementation from the approved TIP by the MPO in consultation with the State and any public transportation provider or operator.
+Projects on the National Highway System shall be selected for implementation from the TIP by the State in cooperation with the MPO.

 North Carolina's Strategic Transportation Investments (STI) legislation, passed in 2013, establishes a formula and process by which transportation funding is distributed across the state and across transportation modes.
 The outcome of the STI process is the draft State Transportation Improvement Program (STIP).
 The STI legislation applies uniformly across the state regardless of the boundaries of MPOs.
-The STI legislation requires the identification and submittal of potential transportation projects by the NCDOT and the MPO, the evaluation of projects according to a NCDOT-developed quantitative scoring methodology, and the allocation of ranking points among certain projects by NCDOT and the MPO.
+The STI legislation requires the identification and submittal of potential transportation projects by the North Carolina Department of Transportation (NCDOT) and the MPO, the evaluation of projects according to a NCDOT-developed quantitative scoring methodology, and the allocation of ranking points among certain projects by NCDOT and the MPO.